← writing

 the geometry: slow incoherence. you are moving steadily, but in a direction the world didn't ask for. it looks like work. you are optimizing the query planner for a database with ten rows. you are refactoring the auth system for a userbase of one.

-drift is the most dangerous shape because it feels like work. you are producing high-quality artifacts. the code compiles. the diagrams are beautiful. and the artifacts are genuinely good — that's the trap. it's good code solving a problem nobody has. a gyroscope spinning in a vacuum: stable, precise, and touching nothing.
+drift is the most dangerous shape because it feels like work. you are producing high-quality artifacts. the code compiles. the diagrams are beautiful. and the artifacts are genuinely good, which is what keeps the alarm from sounding: good code solving a problem nobody has. a gyroscope spinning in a vacuum: stable, precise, and touching nothing.

 traction (the baseline)

-traction is what friction feels like when you're pointed the right way. you are running through mud toward the goal — messy, but each attempt builds on the last. specific flavor: ugly, messy, real. crossed-out hypotheses. a growing table of test cases. a diagram that keeps expanding. the search space is shrinking: .
+traction is what friction feels like when you're pointed the right way. you are running through mud toward the goal: messy, but each attempt builds on the last. on the axes: low smoothness, real velocity. the mood won't tell you much (drift can feel just like this). the desk will: ugly, messy, real. crossed-out hypotheses. a growing table of test cases. a diagram that keeps expanding. the search space is shrinking: each attempt rules something out for good.

-the risk with traction isn't the direction — it's premature flush. your working memory holds an expensive, fragile map of dead ends. if you context-switch or start over, you lose it.
+the risk with traction is premature flush. your working memory holds an expensive, fragile map of dead ends. if you context-switch or start over, you lose it.

 traction is where you want to be. livelock and drift are the two ways you miss it.